CommonBrit/CommonBrit/README.md

-- 👋 Hello, I'm CommonBrit!
+👋 Hello, I'm Matt!

-- 📊 Data Analyst | 🐍 Python Enthusiast
+📊 Data Analyst | ⚙️ IT Systems

-- 🌟 Passionate about transforming data into actionable insights.
-- 🌱 Currently honing my Python skills to supercharge my data analysis journey.
+I work across data analysis, reporting and IT systems, with a focus on improving processes.

+My projects typically involve:

+📈 Reporting & dashboards
+⚙️ Process automation
+🐍 Python scripting
+☁️ Microsoft 365 administration

+Currently studying BSc (Hons) Computing & ICT while continuing to expand my technical and analytical skillset.

 <!---
 CommonBrit/CommonBrit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.